Al-Biruni's Classic Experiment: How to Calculate the Radius of the Earth?

-- The third being the distance between these two points was perhaps found using paces.
+- The third measurement was the distance between these two points.
+This was perhaps found using paces.

-The second step: was to find the angle of dip or angle of depression of the flat horizon from the mountain top using the astrolabe in the same way, this being the fourth measurement.
+The second step in his method was to find the angle of dip or angle of depression of the flat horizon from the mountain top using the astrolabe in the same way.
+This being the fourth measurement.
 It can be further seen from the diagram that his line of sight from the mountain top to the horizon will make an angle of 90° with the radius.

-Now we can apply the law of sines to this triangle to find R.
+Now we can apply the law of sines to this triangle to find the radius R.

 With his formula Biruni arrived at the value of the circumference of the earth within 200 miles of the actual value of 24,902 miles, that is less then 1% of error.
 Biruni's stated radius of 6335.725 km is also very close to the original value.